DavidWise/DWGitSH/readme.md

 ### Known Issues
 - There are some caching quirks that I'm still working through regarding staging counts so those numbers might be off occasionally
 - if an there is an error parsing the git status response, the set-prompt will not work, resulting in a prompt of "PS >".
 I've only seen this twice so far.
+- interactive debugging only works in .Net Framework 4.8

 [defaultPrompt]: images/default_command_line.png